DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Only one?"

-Both Jeanne and Fairin had puzzled looks.
+Both Jeanne and Farin had puzzled looks.
 But not because they had no idea who that could be, but precisely because they figured it out, they had this reaction.

 "It cannot be..."